‘301’ might not ring any bells for most people unless you are a web developer or an SEO professional.

 HTTPS denotes a secure and trustworthy website.
 The Google search engine now prefers HTTPS site over HTTP and they are better ranked in SERPs.

-Earlier, a 302 redirect resulted in 15% loss in page rank.
+Earlier, a 302 redirect resulted in a 15% loss in page rank.
 This deterred webmasters from moving to HTTPS.
 Now, Google has announced that it allows all the page rank of the HTTP site to pass on to the new secure site.

 But there is a catch here.
 The migration process is immensely complicated and if not done properly can spew errors that might eventually be detrimental to the page ranking.